What is accent modification?

 Accent Modification is a personally elected service to receive training in Standard American English (SAE) pronunciation and articulation in the case that a person feels hindered or misunderstood as a result of an accent.

-An accent is the result of sounds and patterns of pronunciation of a primary language transferred to a second language, which is often learned in adulthood.
-Although accents are natural, and not seen as a speech or language disorder, many people choose to participate in accent modification programs to reduce or alter their accent.
-This is often the case when accents lead to misunderstanding, reduced intelligibility for the listener and/or frustration by the speaker.
-Persons with strong accents have claimed negative effects on job performance, education and everyday activities.
-With clearer communication in mind, Accent Modification is designed to help people with foreign accents improve their pronunciation of Standard American English (SAE) for improving their communication.
+An accent is the result of sounds and patterns of pronunciation from a primary language being transferred to a second language.
+Although accents are natural and are not seen as a speech or language disorder, many people choose to participate in Accent Modification programs to reduce or alter their accent.
+This is often the case when accents lead to frequent or disruptive communication breakdowns, reduced intelligibility for the listener, and/or frustration by the speaker.
+Individuals with strong accents have claimed negative effects on job performance, education, and everyday social activities.
+With clearer communication in mind, Accent Modification is designed to help people with foreign or domestic accents improve their communication.

 American Speech and Hearing Association: www.asha.org